FOSSEE/st-scripts/parsing_data.rst

 #[Nishanth]: Please note that I am not telling anything about AA since they do
              not know about any if/else yet.

+#[Puneeth]: Should we talk pass/fail etc?
+I think we should make the problem
+ simple and leave out all the columns after total marks.

 Now what is parsing data.

-From the input file, we can see that there is data in the form of text.
-Hence parsing data is all about reading the data and converting it into a form which can be used for computations.
-In our case, that is numbers.
+From the input file, we can see that the data we have is in the form of text.
+Parsing this data is all about reading it and converting it into a form which can be used for computations -- in our case, sequence of numbers.

+#[Puneeth]: should the word tokenizing, be used?
+Should it be defined before
+ using it?

 We can clearly see that the problem involves reading files and tokenizing.

+#[Puneeth]: the sentence above seems kinda redundant.

 Let us learn about tokenizing strings.
 Let us define a string first.
 Type
 ::